 These collaborators may also have relationships with other commercial entities, some of which may compete with us.
 Our collaborators assisting our competitors at our expense could harm our competitive position.
-For example, we depend on scientific collaborators for our TRIMESTA, Zinthionein, SOLOVAX, CORRECTA, CD4 Inhibitor, EFFIRMA oral tolerance and oral TTM development programs.
+For example, we are highly dependent on scientific collaborators for our dnaJP1, TRIMESTA, Zinthionein, CD4 Inhibitor, EFFIRMA and oral TTM development programs.
 Specifically, all of the clinical trials have been conducted under physician-sponsored investigational new drug applications (INDs), not corporate-sponsored INDs.
-Additionally, the clinical trials for oral TTM for the treatment of neurologic Wilson's disease have been conducted and completed prior to us licensing this technology from the University of Michigan.
+Generally, we have experienced difficulty in collecting data generated from these physican sponsored clinical trials or physician sponsored INDs for our programs.
+We cannot provide any assurances that we will not experience any additional delays in the future.
+For example, the clinical trials for oral TTM for the treatment of neurologic Wilson's disease have been conducted and completed prior to us licensing this technology from the University of Michigan.
 Due to various patient privacy regulations and other administrative matters, we have experienced delays and/or an inability to obtain clinical trial data relating to oral TTM.
-As such, this delay or inability to obtain any data might result our inability to obtain regulatory approvals for oral TTM and our products.
-We are also dependent on government and private grants to fund certain of our clinical trials for our product candidates.
-For example, TRIMESTA has received a \$5 million grant from the Southern Chapter of the National Multiple Sclerosis Society which funds a majority of our ongoing phase II/III clinical trial in relapsing remitting multiple sclerosis.
-If we are unable to maintain these grants, we might be forced to scale back development of these product candidates.
-We have experienced difficulty in collecting the data or transferring these programs to corporate-sponsored INDs.
-Additionally, we are aware that all of our scientific collaborators may also act as advisors to our competitors.
+We have also experienced similar difficulties with our Zinthionein program.
+As such, this delay or inability to obtain any data might result our inability to advance our products through the regulatory process or obtain pharmaceutical partners for them.

+We are also highly dependent on government and private grants to fund certain of our clinical trials for our product candidates.
+For example, TRIMESTA has received a \$5 million grant from the Southern California Chapter of the National Multiple Sclerosis Society and the National Institutes of Health (NIH) which funds a majority of our ongoing phase IIb clinical trial in relapsing remitting multiple sclerosis.
+If our scientific collaborator is unable to maintain these grants, we might be forced to scale back or terminate the development of this product candidate.